pathik-modi/DatingApp/README.md

 - Store password on a database - clear text is not a good option, password hashing is not a good option too.
 - Hashing and salting to store passwords
 - using Data Transfer Objects (DTO's) - similar usability to Zod
-- JSON Web Tokens JWTs - JWT tokens are an industry standard tokens. initially are a string seperated by dot.
+- JSON Web Tokens JWTs - JWT tokens are industry standard tokens. initially are a string seperated by dot.
 Benefits of JWT tokens - they manage sessions. they are portable, single token can be used with multiple backends.
 No cookies required.
 Performance, once token is issued, there is no need to make a database request to verify a users authentication.

 ## Section 4 Summary - Authentication
-- storing passwords on Database
+- storing passwords on the Database
 - Using inheritance in C# - DRY
 - Using c# debugger
 - Used Data transfer objects DTO's
 - Validation
 - JSON Web tokens JWTs
-- Using services in C# to generate token
+- Using services in C# to generate a token
 - Authentication Middleware
 - extension methods - API/Extension folder

-## section 5 - Client side authentication
+## section 5 - Client-side authentication
 - using bootstrap to add nav bar
 - using Angular forms for registration and login
 - Observables and RxJS - its like a promise but can be cancelled, is lazy (so will not execute if no data), and can perform map, filter and other such methods.